magician11/empath-wiki/health/protection.md

 sometimes ppl mostly focus on the earth/sky connected energies running up and down through their "trunk" i like to also imagine my roots and branches sweeping out to skim the edges of a river bc i like to be really connected to water too and i like to imagine myself part of the time sitting crosslegged with my back straight against the tree and a basket in my lap, collecting falling leaves and doing divinations with the lines and veins on them

+# Protecting yourself from dark entities

+Lightworkers are targets for dark/low entities.. they feed off fear.. reiki, salt, sage is more for house clearing.
+To clear entities, you need to strengthen yourself spiritually.
+Call on Archangel Michael, use black tourmaline... raise your vibrations.. and dark energies cannot connect with you then.
+Connect with your guides and angels.